 - Preheat the oven to 170°C/340F.
 Grease a loaf tin and set it aside.
 Melt the butter and allow it to cool a bit.
 Zest one of the oranges using a zesting tool or Microplane.
 Juice all of the oranges.3-4 oranges, 75 grams butter

 - In a large mixing bowl, beat the eggs and sugar until the mixture is light, fluffy and doubled in size.
-This will take 3 to 5 minutes using an electric hand mixer or stand mixer.150 grams caster sugar, 2 large eggs
+This will take 3 to 5 minutes using an electric hand mixer or stand mixer.150 grams white granulated sugar, 2 large eggs

 - Pour or spoon the cake batter into the prepared loaf tin.
 Bake for 35 to 45 minutes or just until a cake tester or toothpick comes out mostly clean.
 Be careful to not overbake the cake.